Horbenkodev/hugo-blog/content/posts/who-are-the-best-app-developers-in-spain/index.md

 publishDate: 2017-09-29T00:00:00.000Z
 image: mobile-app-devs.jpg
 og_image: mobile_app_devs.jpg
-description: Spaniards have firmly established themselves among the world's biggest smartphone users.
-The percentage of smartphone owners in Spain has already exceeded 65% of the population and smartphone user penetration is predicted to reach over 71% by 2022.
-This equals to over 30 million users, which creates a sweet spot for IT business and sparks up the Spanish app development industry.
+description: Spain has over 30 million users, with penetration expected to exceed 71% by 2022.
+This market creates significant opportunities for IT and boosts the Spanish app development.
 promote:
   promote: false
 top: false